alexmanrique/blog/_posts/2021-04-11-how-to-run-a-cakephp-application-in-macbook-m1.md

 ## Conclusion

-In this post, we have seen how to install PHP and run CakePHP application using a MariaDB database running inside docker in a Macbook Air M1.
+In this post, we have seen how to:

+- install new version of PHP
+- run CakePHP application
+- run MariaDB database using docker-compose

+all this in a Macbook Air M1.
+Let me know if you found this useful.